 Ladbrokes, Britain's oldest betting company founded in 1886, and Coral, established in the 1926, have over 200 years experience of being a bookmaker between them.
-The group own nearly 4000 betting shops, although were forced to sell over 300 in the merger, and are two of the most recognisable brands on the British high street.
+The group own nearly 4000 betting shops, although were forced to sell over 300 in their 2016 merger, and are two of the most recognisable brands on the British high street.

 Coral, started by Joe Coral an on track bookmaker in the 1920's, grew rapidly following legalisation of off-course betting shops in 1961, becoming one of the first bookies to take advantage.
 Merging with another company in 1971 to become Coral Leisure the group was acquired by Bass in 1981.
 In 1997 Ladbrokes made their first attempt to buy Coral from Bass but this was blocked by the UK Monopolies and Mergers Commission at the time.
 Coral was sold to Morgan Grenfell, a private equity firm in 1999 and also merged with Eurobet, one of the first online betting sites, in the same year.
 Gala bingo, founded in 1991 and operating over 150 halls with an additional online presence, merged with Coral in 2005 to form the Gala Coral Group.

 Ladbrokes was started by two men who acted as a commission agents for horses (trained at Ladbroke Hill).
 Following a move to London in the early 20th century the company became a bookmaker for rich clients.
 Falling on harder times following WWII the company was sold for just £100,000.
 The same legalisation of betting shops that drove Coral's rise in 1961 however reversed the fortunes of Ladbrokes too, who were later floated on the stock exchange for £1M in 1966.
 With forays into the hotel (Hilton Group) and home convenience industry the Ladbrokes group grew to second largest UK bookmaker.
 Prior to their Coral merger Ladbrokes also acquired BETDAQ, the second largest betting exchange, 2013.

-The group now generate over a third of their profits from digital sources and between them have more online customers than any other company.
+The group now generate nearly half of their profits from digital sources and between them have more online customers than any other company.
 In late 2020 the group changed its name to Entain PLC.
 For more about each brand see our full reviews.